Shahad142/Lexsense/README.md

 4. **Click a node** to open a detail panel showing the term's definition, contextual explanation, and any translation quality notes.
 5. **Explore connections** — follow edges to related terms and build a fuller picture of a concept.
 6. **Look for flagged terms** — terms marked with a warning indicator have translations that may be unclear or misleading, with notes explaining why.
-7. **Use AI explanations** — click the AI prompt option on any term to get a Gemini-powered elaboration in your selected language.

 ---